psharma04/academic-kickstart/content/post/sor1-john-xxiii/index.md

         - Sign of Peace
 *   Interfaith dialogue:
     *   Nostra aetate:  “In our time, when day by day mankind is being drawn closer together, and the ties between different peoples are becoming stronger”
-    *   The catholic church rejects nothing that is true and holy in these religions” (Judaism and Islam)
+    *   The Catholic Church rejects nothing that is true and holy in these religions” (Judaism and Islam)
 *   Ecumenism:
-    *   Unitatis redintegratio: calls for the reunion of christendom
+    *   Unitatis redintegratio: calls for the reunion of Christendom
-    *   Anyone who has been baptised is christian, “and so are correctly accepted as brothers by the children of the catholic church”
+    *   Anyone who has been baptised is Christian, “and so are correctly accepted as brothers by the children of the Catholic Church”
 #### Constitutions
 *   Sacrosanctum Concilium:
     *   December 4 1963